 The Competition shall be known as the Ridgman Trophy in honour of William J. Ridgman, past president of the C.U.G.C.R and past General Secretary of the Ely D.A.

 The Trophy shall be awarded to the winners of a striking competition on 10 bells, to be held annually on a date in May or June, as agreed under Rule 4.

-The Ely Diocesan Association and the Cambridge University Guild shall have the right to enter one team each.
-Other associations shall also be invited to enter one team each as under rule 4.
+Territorial associations bordering the Diocese of Ely (including the Ely Diocesan Association) and the Cambridge University Guild shall have the right to enter one team each.
+Other associations may be invited to enter one team each as under rule 4.
 Any association taking part in a given year shall have the right of entry for one team the following year.

-Each association taking part shall be entitled to nominate one representative to a committee, which shall decide the date, the host association for the following year, and which associations shall be invited to participate.
-Other detailed arrangements for the competition shall be delegated to the host association, which shall decide the venue, method for the test piece, and the identity of the judges with the Ely Diocesan Association of Church Bell Ringers and Cambridge University Guild of Change Ringers
+Each association taking part shall nominate one representative to a committee which shall decide the date and host association for the following year, which associations shall be invited to participate, and the identity of the judges.

 All teams shall ring the same test piece.
 Teams shall be notified of the test piece at least 4 weeks in advance.

 The order of ringing shall be decided by drawing lots.
 This may be done up to 3 weeks prior to the competition.
 Representatives of each team shall be entitled to witness the draw, the arrangements for which shall be advised in good time.